Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Pretty far, it turned out, but it wasn’t long before Ferd had to admit defeat. *Complete* defeat, and that was before War-horse showed Ferd how little he knew about wrestling, too.
 The huge Human knew exactly what he was doing and had Ferd tied into knots almost as soon as they started.
 Not that he could have done anything against War-horse even if he knew how: War-horse was heavier than Yan, *harder* than Yan, and definitely stronger, too.
 Yan had not lied, the Human Given-Man could have broken Ferd like dry Forestfather bark underfoot, and done so easily.
 That was humbling.
 Ferd had very much growing left to do if he was to be a proper man of the People and stand up against sky-people like War-horse and Daar.
 But now he knew how.
 Or at least knew who to get learnings from, since War-horse and Daar were both happy to share their strength-knowings, just like Yan.
 Ferd swore an oath to the gods that wouldn’t be weak next to them for very long.

 But it was still fun!
-And even though he and his men were exhausted, sore, growing hungry like never before...somehow, the little hand on his watch wasn’t quite pointing down yet.
+And even though he and his men were exhausted, sore, growing hungry like never before... somehow, the little hand on his watch wasn’t quite pointing down yet.

 Ferd found himself feeling a bit foot-itchy.
 He wanted to explore Folctha.